David Booth (ice hockey): Controversy

 An avid hunter, Booth posted a YouTube video in May 2012 of him baiting and killing an American black bear.
 Though the practice is legal in Alberta, it is banned in 18 American states, as well as British Columbia, the Vancouver Canucks' province.
 Booth's actions were widely criticized by the public, causing him to remove the video within days.

+On January 31, 2026, Booth's team, the Fife Flyers, made changes to their Pride Night jersey plans, explaining that they were "respecting the diversity of backgrounds and personal beliefs within our playing group."
+As such, Pride jerseys were worn only during warm ups, with Booth the only player who did not participate during the warm ups, leading to speculation that his refusal led to the jersey change.
+In the first five minutes, Booth had a non-contact injury and needed help to leave the ice.
+The coach later indicated that the injury could be long-term.
+The changes made to the presentation of pride have widely criticized as they were made mere hours before face-off.
+The club had until this point a long history of wearing their pride jerseys for game night.